-As I occasionally like to do, I’m writing today’s post as a response to a search phrase that brought someone to this blog.
-The phrase was “how to identify if something is gxp.”
+As I occasional like to do, today’s post is dedicated to a search phrase that brought someone to this blog.
+Today’s search phrase is “what is the difference between gxp and gmp?”